rwieruch/blog_robinwieruch_content/pages/about/index.md

 # You like my content?
 Here are a couple of ways to support it.

 I invest a lot of my free time into this website.
 Several hours a working week and most of my weekend time.
 That way, I hope that I can help others to learn the things that I have learned by myself.
 But I cannot deny that it costs a lot of time and energy to keep the website up and running.
-As a return of investment, I get revenue from selling my courses on [Road to React](https://courses.robinwieruch.de) and a little affiliate marketing, but that's nothing compared to the time and energy I put into it.
+As a return of investment, I get revenue from [selling my courses](https://courses.robinwieruch.de) and a little affiliate marketing, but that's nothing compared to the time and energy I put into it.
 Sometimes I wonder how much easier it would be to quit, but then my readers encourage me to keep going.
 I think it applies to everything in life: people have a big impact on this when they cheer you up.

 If you appreciate what I am doing, there are several ways to support me.
 It keeps the educational content of mine up and running.
 Furthermore, it may help me to dedicate more time to teaching students.
 I already made the leap to being self-employed, but most of my time still goes into working with companies on their problems.
 If you like the content on my website and other projects I create, you can consider one of the following ways to support me with my adventure.

-### Be my Patron

-First, I run a [Patreon](https://www.patreon.com/rwieruch) account where you can back me up.
-Your monthly pledge would help me to sustain my work in educating people.
-Most of the time, I do it for free by writing educational articles, open sourcing libraries or educational projects.
-Patreon is the perfect fit for people like me.

 ### Follow Me

-Second, you can encourage me by following me on my social media channels: [Twitter](https://twitter.com/rwieruch), [Facebook](https://www.facebook.com/rwieruch).
+First, you can encourage me by following me on my social media channels: [Twitter](https://twitter.com/rwieruch), [Facebook](https://www.facebook.com/rwieruch).
 There you will get only quality updates about my content.
 You can follow me as well on [GitHub](https://github.com/rwieruch) for trending, useful, or educational projects.
 In addition, you can [subscribe to my Newsletter](https://www.getrevue.co/profile/rwieruch) where many people already receive quality updates from me.

 ### Leave a Review

-Third, since I am writing educational books, my content began to end up on platforms such as Goodreads and Amazon.
+Second, since I am writing educational books, my content began to end up on platforms such as Goodreads and Amazon.
 If you liked it, it would mean a lot to me if you would invest a couple of minutes to leave a rating or review.
 You can find my books on [Goodreads](https://www.goodreads.com/author/show/16218990.Robin_Wieruch) and [Amazon](https://amzn.to/2QY2ONp).
 It's one of my pillars to sustain my adventure to give out lots of content for free.

 ### Share

-Fourth, I am grateful for every share on social media of my articles.
+Third, I am grateful for every share on social media of my articles.
 When you read something on my website and find it valuable, please don't hesitate to share it.
 I am always eager to keep the quality of my articles on a high level and I always try my best to keep the content up to date.
 But it's not only for me: There might be a follower of yours who finds it interesting too.

 ### Learn React

-Fifth, it encourages me when people learn React through my articles, [eBooks](https://www.amazon.com/Robin-Wieruch/e/B07BBS273X) or [courses](https://courses.robinwieruch.de/).
+Fourth, it encourages me when people learn React through my articles, [eBooks](https://www.amazon.com/Robin-Wieruch/e/B07BBS273X) or [courses](https://courses.robinwieruch.de/).
 It keeps me motivated to improve the material all the time.
 Even though the eBook is pay what you want, you can support me by paying for it.
 It helps me to take more time to update, improve and extend the material.
 A lot of people learned with my articles, books and courses and I encourage you to give it a shot as well.
 If you liked it, spread the word to your friends who want to learn it as well.

 ### Contribute

-Sixth, you can have a direct impact yourself.
+Fifth, you can have a direct impact yourself.
 Every of my articles has a link to the [GitHub repository](https://github.com/rwieruch/blog_robinwieruch_content) where I manage all of my content.
 You can open Issues or Pull Requests to improve the articles.
 It is not easy to keep everything up to date being all by myself.
 Additionally, it is not easy as a non native speaker.

 In addition, you can write a guest blog post.
 Do you have an own website?
 Do you write quality content?
 Do you want to get more readers to your website?
 My website generates lots of traffic.
 You can help a lot of people in your topic of choice by teaching them.
 A guest blog post that links to your website is a great contribution.
 It has to relate to my content though.